-The following corollary says that intersection of $2$ ample (resp. nef) subschemes is ample (resp. nef), assuming the intersection has the desired codimension.
-It is the generalization of \cite[Proposition 6.3]{Ottem}, in the sense that we do not assume that $X$ is smooth and the subschemes are lci in $X$. \begin{corollary}[Intersection of ample or nef subschemes] If $Y$ and $Z$ are both ample (resp. nef) subschemes of $X$, of codimension $r$ and $s$ respectively and $Y\cap Z$ has codimension $r+s$ in $X$, then $Y\cap Z$ is an ample (resp. nef) subscheme of $X$. \end{corollary} \begin{proof} By proposition \ref{prop: ample intersect}, $Y\cap Z$ is an ample (resp. nef) subscheme of $Z$.
-We now conclude using the transitivity property of ample (resp. nef) subschemes (theorem \ref{theorem: trans ample} or theorem \ref{theorem: trans nef} respectively). \end{proof}
+The following corollary says that the intersection of $2$ ample (resp. nef) subschemes is ample (resp. nef), assuming the intersection has the desired codimension.
+It generalizes \cite[Proposition 6.3]{Ottem}, in the sense that we do not assume that $X$ is smooth and the subschemes are l.c.i. in $X$. \begin{corollary}[Intersection of ample or nef subschemes] If $Y$ and $Z$ are both ample (resp. nef) subschemes of $X$, of codimension $r$ and $s$ respectively and $Y\cap Z$ has codimension $r+s$ in $X$, then $Y\cap Z$ is an ample (resp. nef) subscheme of $X$. \end{corollary} \begin{proof} By Proposition \ref{prop: ample intersect}, $Y\cap Z$ is an ample (resp. nef) subscheme of $Z$.
+We now conclude using the transitivity property of ample (resp. nef) subschemes (Theorem \ref{theorem: trans ample} and Theorem \ref{theorem: trans nef} respectively). \end{proof}